propr1121/my-documentation/index.md

 ---
-title: Home
+title: Executive Summary
 layout: home
 ---
 # Welcome to our Documentation Suite! 🚀

 {: .fs-9 }

-This is your new documentation site built with Just the Docs!
-You can easily customize this content and add your own documentation pages.
+This is your new documentation suite built to
-{: .fs-6 .fw-300 }
+{: .fs-6 .fw-300 } support the development and maintenance of Stream Systems tools and infrastructure.

 [Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
 [View on GitHub](https://github.com/propr1121/my-documentation){: .btn .fs-5 .mb-4 .mb-md-0 }